 You can never use this phrase too often in Costa Rica, which values gratitude and politeness!

 Another phrase that you really can not overuse.

 6. ¿Cómo le va?
 (Koh-mo lay vah) How’s it going?

 Costa Ricans use this more formal question in all situations where Americans would use the phrase “How’s it going?”

 7. Bien (byen) fine, well

--The Costa Rican national phrase, it means anything positive.
+The Costa Rican national phrase, it means anything positive.
+It’s the most important Spanish phrase in Costa Rica.
 Use it liberally and watch others smile at you.

 9. Mucho gusto (moo-cho guhs-toh) Nice to meet you, you’re welcome